vollenia/emotion_recognition_audio-visual/README.md

 ## Preprocessing/Training/Evaluation
 * Normalizing via Z-Score (mean=0; std=1)
 * Using model designs resembeling the architectures of the individual unimodal models up to the fusion step.
-Performing model-lvel-fusion by capturing the outputs of the
+Performing model-level-fusion by capturing the outputs of the
 2 individual CNNs and concatenating the learned features.
 Each modality contributed an approximately equal amount of features during the fusion, which was desired.
 Following the concatenation up with 2 fully connected layers
 * Performing training/evaluation in a 6-fold cross validation approach